safenetwork/primer.safenetwork.org/README.md

 # SAFE Network Primer

+> This repository contains the source files for [primer.safenetwork.org](https://primer.safenetwork.org).

-An introductory guide to the world's first fully autonomous data and communications network https://primer.safenetwork.org
+An introductory guide to the world's first fully autonomous data and communications network

 The SAFE Network is a secure, decentralised P2P network being developed by MaidSafe.